BOARD OF DIRECTORS

 Bob is founder and president of Dickinson Partners Group and STEAM Sports Foundation.
 A career sports, television and entertainment executive, he has held positions in college athletics, the NFL, and Turner Sports where he was involved in several Olympics.
 In motorsports, he was head of media and communications for the American Le Mans Series and COO of TRG/Aston Martin Racing, N.A.

-Matt is the Global VP for SAP Leonardo, a digital innovation system that assists organizations with digital technologies including the Internet of Things (IoT), machine learning, artificial intelligence, blockchain, analytics and big data to create new business models, redefine business processes, and enable innovation by connecting people, things, and processes.
+Matt is Vice President of Customer Service for Microsoft.
+Previously he was the Global VP for SAP Leonardo, a digital innovation system that assists organizations with digital technologies including the Internet of Things (IoT), machine learning, artificial intelligence, blockchain, analytics and big data to create new business models, redefine business processes, and enable innovation by connecting people, things, and processes.
 He formerly held senior executive positions at Accenture, Global Tier Inc, Utiligent and Bosch Software Innovations.

 William is the Director of Community & Corporate Engagement at The Ohio State University’s College of Engineering.
 He was former regional vice president of Project Lead The Way, a national non-profit organization that provides STEM curricula to more than 5,000 elementary, middle and high schools.
 White played in the NFL for 11 seasons with the Detroit Lions, Kansas City Chiefs and Atlanta Falcons.
 He holds a bachelor’s degree in metallurgical engineering from The Ohio State University.